narmeshnigam/omvix/readme_files/readme_header.md

 ---

 ## ✅ 2.
 Component Purpose
-To provide seamless and intuitive access to all major sections of the Livintiq website, while reinforcing the brand identity through consistent styling and presence across all pages (desktop and mobile).
+To provide seamless and intuitive access to all major sections of the Omvix website, while reinforcing the brand identity through consistent styling and presence across all pages (desktop and mobile).

 ---